pypr/pysph/docs/source/tutorial/circular_patch.rst

 As we move on, we encounter instantiations of the PySPH framework objects.
-These are the :py:class:`pysph.solver.application.Application`, :py:class:`pysph.sph.integrator.PECIntegrator` and
+These are the :py:class:`pysph.solver.application.Application`, :py:class:`pysph.sph.integrator.TVDRK3Integrator` and
-:py:class:`pysph.solver.solver.Solver` objects:
+:py:class:`pysph.solver.solver.Solver` objects.
+The ``create_solver`` method
+constructs a ``Solver`` instance and returns it as seen below:

 .. code-block:: python

-    # Create the application.
-    app = Application()
+        def create_solver(self):

-    kernel = CubicSpline(dim=2)
+            kernel = Gaussian(dim=2)

-    integrator = PECIntegrator(fluid=WCSPHStep())
+            integrator = TVDRK3Integrator( fluid=WCSPHTVDRK3Step() )

-    # Create and setup a solver.
+            dt = 5e-6; tf = 0.0076
-    solver = Solver(kernel=kernel, dim=2, integrator=integrator)
+            solver = Solver(kernel=kernel, dim=2, integrator=integrator,

-    # Setup default parameters.
-    solver.set_time_step(1e-5)
-    solver.set_final_time(0.0075)

-.. py:currentmodule:: pysph.solver.application

-The :py:class:`Application` makes it easy to pass command line arguments to the solver.
-It is also important for the seamless parallel execution of the same example.
-To appreciate the role of the :py:class:`Application` consider for a moment how might we write a parallel version of the same example.
-At some point, we would need some MPI imports and the particles should be created in a distributed fashion.
-All this (and more) is handled through the abstraction of the :py:class:`Application` which hides all this detail from the user.
+                            dt=dt, tf=tf, adaptive_timestep=True,
+                            cfl=0.05, n_damp=50,
+                            output_at_times=[0.0008, 0.0038])

+            return solver

+As can be seen, various options are configured for the solver, including initial damping etc.

 .. py:currentmodule:: pysph.sph.integrator

-Intuitively, in an SPH simulation, the role of the :py:class:`PECIntegrator` should be obvious.
+Intuitively, in an SPH simulation, the role of the :py:class:`TVDRK3Integrator` should be obvious.
 In the code, we see that we ask for the "fluid" to be stepped using a :py:class:`WCSPHStep` object.
-Taking a look at the `get_circular_patch` function once more, we notice that the **ParticleArray** representing the circular patch was named as `fluid`.
+Taking a look at the ``create_particles`` method once more, we notice that the **ParticleArray** representing the circular patch was named as `fluid`.
 So we're essentially asking the PySPH framework to step or *integrate* the properties of the **ParticleArray** fluid using :py:class:`WCSPHStep`.
-Safe to assume that the framework takes the responsibility to call this integrator at the appropriate time during a time-step.
+It is safe to assume that the framework takes the responsibility to call this integrator at the appropriate time during a time-step.

 .. py:currentmodule:: pysph.solver.solver